DUI / DWI

-If you wish to inquire about your situation, please call William A. Stavros to discuss your case and set up a free consultation.
+If you wish to inquire about your situation, you should contact Baltimore County DUI attorney William A. Stavros to discuss your case and set up a free consultation.
 Call today at (410) 825-3300.
-If you live on the Maryland Eastern Shore call today at (410) 739-0794.
+If you were arrested for a DUI/DWI anywhere on the Maryland Eastern Shore, call Queen Anne's County DUI lawyer William A. Stavros today at (410) 739-0794.

 Criminal Charges for DUI/DWI

 The DUI/DWI case most people are familiar with involves the criminal charges which are pursued in either the State or Federal Courts, depending upon where the alleged offense occurred.
 Criminal charges for drunk driving can result in substantial fines, a criminal record, jail time, and points that can trigger a suspension or revocation of your license.
 Representation by an aggressive attorney experienced at handling DUI and DWI cases, however, can make a substantial positive difference in your outcome in Court.